andersonmcook/piji/README.md

 Get something from the cache.
 Make an update.
 Restart a node.
 Get something from the cache on the fresh node.

+## Caveats

+The Piji.Cache module makes the assumption that any connected nodes are the same application/has the same functions.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed